-The wife required several surgeries for her injuries, and Goldberg Noone, LLC was diligent in keeping the insurance carrier well informed throughout each process.
+The wife required several surgeries for her injuries, and Goldberg Noone Abraham was diligent in keeping the insurance carrier well informed throughout each process.
 “We pushed the envelope in holding the insurance company accountable, and the more we demonstrated the insurance company was aware of the severity of our client’s injuries, the more it put them in a box they were having trouble talking their way out of.”

 Through tenacity and perseverance, and in the middle of litigating the case, the insurance companies finally agreed to tender all $350,000 of insurance coverage available.
 Once they realized that our law firm was not going to back down, and was willing to take this case to a jury trial, they began to reasonably analyze the facts of the wife’s case.

 Scot points out that in every single case we take on, there is always one paramount goal: to ensure that the appropriate parties are held accountable for our clients’ injuries and to negotiate aggressively until the case is fairly resolved.

 “I’m glad that our clients were pleased with their settlements, and in fact they still keep in touch with me to let me know how they’re doing,” Scot said.
 “To me, that’s the real measure of success.”